Originally written for the Guiding Star Project.

 Some of these messages were easily identifiable; others are subtle and have taken me years to chip away.
 They are messages deeply ingrained and seemingly confirmed by repeated experiences.
 I have lived these lies.
 They have shaped me.
 It makes sense that truth must be experienced in a similar way before it begins to make an impact on a wounded heart and psyche.

-Engaging in healthy relationships has been one way I’ve experienced healing and truth.
-Participating in support groups and having an active prayer life are others.
+First and foremost, a relationship with the Living God who loves me and redeems me is the greatest source of healing!
+Engaging in healthy relationships has been another great blessing.
 But perhaps the most unexpected balm of healing on my journey has been practicing natural family planning.

 Sound strange?
 Stay with me, I’ll explain.